zhiiiyang/zhiyang/content/talk/JAGS/index.md

 math: true
 summary: a gentle introduction on how to fit a simple Bayesian model, visualize and summarize the output using R2jags.
 tags: [R, Bayesian statistics]
-title: Bayesian Modeling with R2jags
+title: Bayesian modeling with R2jags
 url_code: ""
 url_pdf: ""
 url_slides: ""